MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 # SharePoint (preview)

-SharePoint is a type of actions that invokes the [SharePoint connector](/connectors/sharepointonline) from within desktop flows instead of running locally on the desktop.
+The SharePoint (preview) group of actions allows the utilization of the [SharePoint connector](/connectors/sharepointonline) from within desktop flows, alleviating the need to create a cloud flow in order to use its actions.
 This connector is the same as the one used across Power Automate cloud flows, PowerApps, and Logic Apps.
 It uses the same parameters and returns the same type of data.

 ## Prerequisites and limitations